johnstaveley/SecurityEssentials/README.md

 * Form overposting: Example given of how to avoid this
 * Acceptance tests for key functionality
 * Extensive logging on security violations using Serilog which can be used by an operator to detect an attacker.
 Covers Account management, XSS, Form overposting, CSRF, unvalidated requests and forwards
+* Forces user to change their password if their password has expired
 * Professionally pentested

 ***Note:** Runs on SQL Express and IIS Express, requires mail server and recaptcha (optional) set up.
 See readme.txt in project for more information*